 It is ironic how such distressing scenes are captured through such a delicate medium.
 Trees & Landscape really demonstrates the endless possibilities of watercolour through its innovative approach to the material.
 Overflowing with talent, it serves as an interesting visit, one which will get you reconsidering your position in the natural world.

-As part of the Royal Institute of Painters in Water Colours, Trees & Landscape will run from 5th to 18th April 2013.
-For more information about Mall Galleries and the exhibition, visit here.
+As part of the Royal Institute of Painters in Water Colours, Trees & Landscape will run from 5th to 18th April 2013 at Mall Galleries.
+For further information or to book visit the gallery’s website here.